Home » Madrid » Monastery of las Descalzas Reales Tickets

 How to reach

-The Monastery of las Descalzas Reales is located right in the heart of Madrid.
+The Monastery of las Descalzas Reales is in the heart of Madrid.

 Address: Pl. de las Descalzas, 3, 28013 Madrid, Spain.
 Get Directions